The London Perl and Raku Workshop takes place on 26th Oct 2024. If your company depends on Perl, please consider sponsoring and/or attending.

 METHODS

-The following methods documented with a trailing call to ->get return Future instances.
+The following methods documented in an await expression return Future instances.

 connect